1

 Common Follow-Ups

 If the first request fails with401, inspect the key source and X-API-Key header, then store the x-request-id response header if the body does not include meta.request_id.
-If it fails with 404, check Venue coverage before assuming the market is unsupported.
+If it fails with 404, check Venue coverage before concluding that no current route covers the market.
 If it fails with 429, add backoff and read Rate limits.
 If it succeeds, preserve the request ID and move to the smallest route that matches the real job.